JSenpai/require-worker/readme.md

 **worker = requireWorker.require(modulePath,requireOptions)** require a new module/worker.
 Returns a worker object

 **worker.call(methodName,arguments..)** call a method on the module/worker.
 Returns a promise

+**worker.methods[methodName](arguments..)** call a method on the module/worker.
+Returns a promise.
+If the property is a non-function in the module, it results with the value, or it set's the value if an argument is specified.

 **worker.kill()** kill the worker (unload module)